 If this has happened to you or a loved one, we advise speaking with an experienced Kentucky medical malpractice lawyer before you suffer one more moment of pain and inconvenience.

-The Kentucky injury attorneys at Wilt & Associates cares about those who have suffered injuries at the hands of medical professionals.
+The Kentucky injury attorneys at Wilt Injury Lawyers cares about those who have suffered injuries at the hands of medical professionals.
 We want justice for your pain and suffering, and will work to secure financial compensation on your and your family’s behalf for the harm caused by a medical professional.
 Let us help you – we want to hear about your case.
 To schedule a free consultation, please call us or fill out our contact form.
 We maintain offices in Lexington and Louisville, and proudly serve clients throughout Kentucky.